 - Nine or 10 foot ceilings

-- Walk-in closets/large closets
+- Walk-in closets or large closets

-- Nearly all contained an office, den or library.
+- An office, den or library

 - Laundry rooms

 The floor plans are simultaneously modern and old fashioned when compared to homes being built today.